WilliamIsted/Craft-SimpleCache/README.md

 # Craft-SimpleCache
-A lightweight plugin which adds file modified timestamp Urls using the filter simpleCache
+A lightweight plugin which adds file modified timestamp Urls using the filter `simpleCache`.
+When you update a file (i.e. via FTP) the appended timestamp will update to the "Modified time" of the file to invalidate the browsers' cache of the old file.

 ## Installation